k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

     @
 ~~~~~~~

-Our subscribe method takes an event name a callback and optional context to execute the callback in.
+Our subscribe method takes an event name, a callback, and optional context to execute the callback in.
 To publish we simple need to call the callback for the event name:

 {lang=coffeescript}